NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

    contains SAS drives within the aggregate, and also creates thin provisioned FlexVol volumes.

+- The ``shared`` type provisions Manila a new SVM for each share network object.
+Snapshot support is enabled.

 -  The ``default`` type provisions Manila shares onto any pool of any driver without share server management and snapshot support.